jmrphy/site/content/slides/data-mini/index.md

 - Trust & attention are the most valuable assets today
 - Demo programming skills (even if you don't have them yet)
 - Attract invitations and job offers
-- Unleash solo content creation at scale
+- Publish solo content creation at scale

 ---